Council’s Environmental Health Unit consists of trained public health professionals and experienced administrative support staff.

 Council provides a variety of environmental and public health services including health education and the enforcement of relevant State legislation.

 The Victorian Food Act 1984, along with the Food Standards Code and the Food Safety Standards, cover all businesses that handle, pack, prepare and sell food.
-Therefore all businesses, regardless of their size, that are involved with food, must be registered, and must comply with the requirements of the legislation.
+Therefore all businesses, regardless of their size, that are involved with food, must be registered or notified, and must comply with the requirements of the legislation.

 - Food poisoning and complaints